 In General

-The Chesapeake and Allegheny Live Steamers is Baltimore's live steam club, and is located in Leakin Park in western Baltimore City.
+The Chesapeake and Allegheny Live Steamers is Baltimore's live steam club.
+It is located in Leakin Park in western Baltimore City, kinda just down the road (Security Blvd) from the national headquarters of the Social Security Administration.

-The main track is for 1/8 scale trains, and has a gauge of 7 1/2".
-There is approximately 3400 feet of 7 1/2" gauge track.
-The main line is double tracked, so we can run trains in both directions, but since they are loops, operation is pretty limited compared to, say, White Creek in Michigan.
-Nevertheless, it gives us the opportunity to show off what we have.
+The main track is for 1/8 scale trains, which has a gauge of 7 1/2".
+There is approximately 3400 feet of 7-1/2" gauge track.
+The main line is double tracked, so trains can be run in both directions at the same time, but since they are loops, operation is limited in comparison to, say, White Creek in Michigan.
+Nevertheless, it's the only group track within a reasonable distance.

 There is also a club run day on the 4th Sunday of the month in case you are visiting from out of town and can't make it on the 2nd Sunday.

-Members also take their trains to most of the local train shows in Timonium, and have been known to show up at Cabin Fever in York PA, now held in April (it used to be in January.)
+Members also take their trains to most of the local train shows and Cabin Fever just south of Lebanon PA - held in January (used to be in April when held in York PA).

 Getting Here